bluelionet/front-end-practice-al/README.md

 # Introduction

-This is a front-end practice which mimics the look-and-feel (in dark mode) and behavior of the YouTube Shorts page.
+This is a front-end practice which mimics the look-and-feel and behavior of the YouTube Shorts page in dark mode using **React**.
 It displays the most recent Shorts from channel [THE FIRST TAKE](https://www.youtube.com/@The_FirstTake/shorts).

 You can: